Director of the First Movers Fellowship

-NEW YORK, June 7, 2012—The Aspen Institute Business and Society Program today announced the fourth class of First Mover Fellows, individuals who are working within companies to unite business growth with a sustainable society in the products and services they are developing.
-The Fellows chosen this year come from a wide variety of industries including finance (Citigroup and BlackRock); energy (GE Energy); retail (Walmart); technology (Microsoft, HP and AOL); clothing (Levis Strauss and Nike); executive search (Egon Zehnder International); and advertising (Arnold Worldwide).
+New York, June 5, 2013—The Aspen Institute Business and Society Program today announces the fifth class of First Mover Fellows, individuals who are working within companies to unite business growth with a sustainable society in the products and services they are developing.
+The 19 Fellows chosen this year come from a wide variety of industries including automotive (Toyota); food and beverage (PepsiCo); technology (Google, HP, and LinkedIn); pharmaceuticals (Janssen); energy (AREVA, CLP Holdings, and SolarReserve); waste and recycling (Waste Management); and telecommunications (Verizon Foundation).

 The 12-month Fellowship, which includes three seminars, is built around the core themes of innovation, leadership, reflection and community.
 The program offers individuals a chance to become part of a growing community of innovators who share a passion about their work and belief in new possibilities for business.
 It also serves as an innovation lab where Fellows develop the skills to make their innovations real and successful in their organizations.
 The program offers both a leadership development opportunity for the Fellows and an organizational development strategy for their companies.

 Part of the First Movers experience is stepping out of the corporate fray to reflect with other fellows about the projects they’re trying to implement and the challenges they’re facing.